We've had a refresh: the Calvino Prize for Fabulist Fiction is now the Calvino Prize for Short Fiction!

-Established in 2005, the Calvino Prize in Fabulist Fiction has been recognizing and awarding some of the best experimental writing in the mode of Italo Calvino for nearly 20 years.
-The first-place prize package includes $2,000 and publication in Miracle Monocle, and, if the final judge selects a runner-up, that writer receives $500 and (new this year) the option for publication in Miracle Monocle.
+The first-place prize package includes $2,000, publication in Miracle Monocle, and a reading in Louisville.
+If the final judge selects a runner-up, that writer receives $500 and the option for publication in Miracle Monocle.
 Winners have included emerging and established writers, including 2016 winner Ryan Ridge, author of New Bad News (2020); 2018 winner Amy Parker, author of Beasts and Children (2016); and 2022 winner Emily Temple, author of The Lightness (2020).
-This year’s final judge is Elizabeth Crane, and past judges include Joyce Carol Oates, Matt Bell, Aimee Bender, and Brian Evenson.
+This year’s final judge is Diane Cook, and past judges include Joyce Carol Oates, Matt Bell, Aimee Bender, Jenny Boully, and Brian Evenson.

 Past winners: